Advance Your Career as a Nurse Educator

 Staff development coordinator $60,5004

 Train the Next Generation of Nurses

 As the need for registered nurses continues to grow, nurse educators are in high demand.
-U.S. nursing schools turned away 80,407 qualified applicants in 2019 due to factors like faculty shortages,5 and in 2020, there were approximately 1,492 vacant nursing faculty positions.6 Earning your Graduate Nursing Education Certificate can position you to fill these roles and positively impact the future of nursing.
+U.S. nursing schools turned away 80,407 qualified nursing student applicants in 2019 due to factors like faculty shortages,5 and in 2020, there were approximately 1,492 vacant nursing faculty positions.6 Earning your Graduate Nursing Education Certificate can position you to fill these roles and positively impact the future of nursing.